AdamT84/rock-paper-scissors-lizard-spock/TESTING.md

 #### Start Screen

 - Ensure that the start page is loaded first.
-- Ensure the spock image animation is working.
+- Ensure the Spock image animation is working.

 ![Spock animation](/screenshots/gifs/spock-animation.gif)